VegOut

 Psychologist Dana Jack at Western Washington University identified a pattern she called "silencing the self" that maps almost perfectly onto this kind of excessive kindness.
 Originally studied in the context of depression, the Silencing the Self Scale measures specific schemas about how to make and maintain relationships that are hypothesized to be associated with depression.
 Jack's longitudinal research defined self-silencing as the tendency to engage in compulsive caretaking, pleasing others, and inhibiting self-expression in an attempt to achieve intimacy and meet relational needs.

-Jack's scale measures four dimensions of this pattern: judging yourself through other people's eyes, treating care as self-sacrifice, actively censoring your feelings to avoid conflict, and experiencing what she calls a "divided self" where your outer presentation doesn't match your inner experience.
+Jack's scale measures four dimensions of this pattern: judging oneself through other people's eyes, treating care as self-sacrifice, actively censoring feelings to avoid conflict, and experiencing what she calls a "divided self" where outer presentation doesn't match inner experience.
 The scale includes items like assessing whether someone looks happy on the outside but feels angry internally, or whether they believe they must hide certain things about themselves in order to be loved.
 Subsequent research has linked this pattern not only to depression but to measurable physical health consequences, including cardiovascular risk.

 The Vulnerability Gap